-44-In-case of two questionnaire responses, the achievable data rate of both scenarios is solely 1.2/0.2 Mbps or 1.14/0.11 Mbps.
+43 In case of two questionnaire responses, the achievable data rate of both scenarios is solely 1.2/0.2 Mbps or 1.14/0.11 Mbps.
 In the case of responses to the FTTH questionnaire and PON, the typically achievable data rate is higher or close to the total data rate (capacity) of the PON technology.

-- a.
-In case of both scenarios, not a more advanced technology but instead "old" technology is used (e.g. G.fast 102 MHz instead of G.fast 212 MHz, or DOCSIS 3.0 only instead of at least a combination with DOCSIS 3.1); - b.
-In case of both scenarios, operators were clearly underexploiting the DOCSIS 3.1 capacity (very small allocated bandwidths and/or very small modulation orders) - c.
+- c.
 Operator provided data for FTTH technology (GPON); - d.
 Scenario 2 was based on theoretical (ideal) throughputs and not on practical deployment/trial; - e.
 The achievable data rate is obviously implausible; and - f.
 The answers are unclear. - 114.115.
 25 questionnaires for 5G mobile network operators were not taken into account for the following reasons: - a.
 The operator does not (yet) deploy a 5G mobile network (6 operators); - b.
-The operator informed that it is not possible to answer the main question (see paragraphs 102102103 to 108) as it does not have these data (4 operators); - c.
-The answers inform that they do not fulfil the conditions of question 2 (see paragraph 103103103104) (8 operators) or the operator did not confirm this (7 operators). - 115.116.
-Table 2 provides an overview of the number of completed fixed network questionnaires_received per country in both data collection exercises in 2019 and in 2024.

-150-Overall, 64 (34 in 2019 and 30 in 2024) fixed network questionnaires (G.fast and DOCSIS) have been filled in by operators of 216 European countries and 86-36 (15 in 2019 and 21 in 2024) questionnaires of operators of 121 European countries have could be been taken used into account in the analysis for the determination of the performance thresholds 1.
+The operator informed that it is not possible to answer the main question (see paragraphs 102 to 108) as it does not have these data (4 operators); - c.
+The answers inform that they do not fulfil the conditions of question 2 (see paragraph 103) (8 operators) or the operator did not confirm this (7 operators). - 115.116.
+Table 2 provides an overview of the number of completed fixed network questionnaires received per country.
+150 in both data collection exercises in 2019 and in 2024.
+Overall, 64 (34 in 2019 and 30 in 2024) fixed network questionnaires (G.fast and DOCSIS) have been filled in by operators of 2621 European countries and 8636 (15 in 2019 and 21 in 2024) questionnaires of operators of 2111 European countries have been taken into account incould be used for the analysis determination of the performance thresholds 1.

-Table 2: Number of completed fixed network (G.fast and DOCSIS) questionnaires per country (taken into accountused for performance thresholds 1 determination / total)
+Table 2: Number of completed fixed network (G.fast and DOCSIS) questionnaires per country (taken into account/used for performance thresholds 1 determination / total)